jacques-shebehe/oru-typst/main.typ

 #figure(image("media/image5.png", height: 3.67708in, width: 2.95833in),
   caption: [
-    #strong[Figure 3.]
-Shows how to adjust spacing in the paragraph
+    Shows how to adjust spacing in the paragraph settings.
-    settings.
   ]
 )